 Organizing anything is a lot like death and taxes: we know we’ve got to do it, but jeez do we wish we could avoid it.
 And yet, we’re a nation obsessed with organizing: from tech cords and sock drawers to folding t-shirts (but only the ones that spark joy) so they stand up.
 But what about your business’s online assets?

-And while I’ve read lots of articles and heard lots of small business gurus talk about knowing your numbers (financial organization) and creating processes (systems organization), almost no one is talking about organizing your intangible assets: your domain name(s), your content, your social media accounts, and your overall online brand presence.
+As a business owner I’ve read lots of articles and heard lots of small business gurus talk about knowing your numbers (financial organization) and creating processes (systems organization).
+But almost no one is talking about organizing your intangible assets: your domain name(s), your content, your social media accounts, and your overall online brand presence.

 Recently I read a stat that claims 53 percent of thriving/surviving small business owners describe their workplace as very organized, while only 23 percent of struggling/failing small business owners say the same.
 Wow!!